Chase1242/WightwaterPort/NPCs/Corwin FibbleWibble.md

 		- They also think they can add him to one of the 99 souls for their sacrifice easily
 	- He is kidnapped and his house ransacked
 	- A newspaper is put out about the disappearance of a magistrate and Fleet receives a letter from Corwin about his history
-	- Tie the Cassalanter's to Dispater and Titivilus - with some circumstantial ties to Radelia somehow
+	- Tie the Cassalanter's to Asmodeus and Titivilus - with some circumstantial ties to Radelia somehow